Chinese embassy tells Canada to stop meddling in Hong Kong affairs

 Canada’s foreign ministry had no immediate response.
 Canada has about 300,000 citizens living in Hong Kong, the ministry has said.

-Canada has been caught up in a diplomatic dispute with China since Canada’s detention of Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou on a U.S. warrant in December.
+Canada has been caught up in a diplomatic dispute with China since Canada’s detention of Huawei Technologies Co Ltd HWT.UL Chief Financial Officer Meng Wanzhou on a U.S. warrant in December.

 Shortly after Meng’s arrest in Vancouver, China detained two Canadian men, who have yet to be released.
 China has also blocked imports of some Canadian commodities.